-Balanced Health, our industry-leading cannabinoid business, extends our portfolio into cannabidiol ("CBD") consumer products.
+In the U.S., Balanced Health is our industry-leading cannabinoid business, extending our portfolio into cannabidiol ("CBD") and hemp-derived consumer products.

-We also operate a large, well-established, produce business (primarily tomatoes) under the Village Farms Fresh ("VF Fresh") brand which sells to food and mass retail stores.
-We own and operate produce cultivation assets in Texas and Delta, B.C. and source produce from our growing partners, in Mexico and Canada.
-Our intention is to use our assets, expertise and experience (across cannabis, CBD and produce) to participate in the U.S. Cannabis market subject to compliance with applicable U.S. federal and state laws and applicable stock exchange rules.
+We also operate a large, well-established, produce business (primarily tomatoes) under the Village Farms Fresh ("VF Fresh") brand which sells to food distribution companies and mass retail stores.
+We own and operate produce cultivation assets in Texas and Delta, B.C. and source produce from growing partners in Mexico and Canada.

+Our intention is to use our assets, expertise and experience (across the cannabis, hemp, CBD and produce ecosystems) to participate in U.S. cannabis markets subject to compliance with applicable U.S. federal and state laws and applicable stock exchange rules.